-I have chosen to pursue nursing as a career change from my current professional role as an operations manager because what I have is a job and what I want is a vocation.
-I have been working very hard at fulfilling the requirements for entrance into your program because of the great, passionate drive that I have for caring for the needy, the sheer joy and fulfillment.
+My managerial background and the wisdom that I have gained thus far as a professional provide me with many resources that will be helpful to my career in nursing as I have met many types of people and have come to excel at teamwork and professional networking.
+I have chosen to pursue nursing as a career change from my current professional role as an operations manager because I have a job and want a vocation.
+I have been working hard to meet the requirements for entrance into your program because of the profound joy I find in caring for the needy.
 I am a young Korean woman whose great passion for nursing has deep roots in many facets of my life, not the least of which is my profound religious faith as a Christian.
-My Christian inspiration and career goals fit nicely hand in hand.
-I look forward to making nursing my Christian mission to the Developing World and going on annual, medical missions for the rest of my life.
+My Christian inspiration and career goals go hand in hand.
+I look forward to making nursing my Christian mission, especially when I go on annual medical missions for the rest of my life.

-As a child of immigrants in a foreign world, I had to grow up quickly and take on many responsibilities at an early age.
-To make ends meet, my parents worked 14-hour shifts at a clothing factory, leaving my brother and I to take care of the house and look after one another at an early age.
-While my older brother provided me with a sense of security, I took on the nurturing and caregiving role.
+As a child of immigrants in a foreign world, I had to grow up quickly and take on many responsibilities early.
+To make ends meet, my parents worked 14-hour shifts at a clothing factory, leaving my brother and I to care for the house and look after one another from an early age.
+While my older brother gave me a sense of security, I took on the nurturing and caregiving role.